RAAllen/ember-message-board/README.md

 ## Support and Contact Details

-_Please contact RebeccaZarsky@gmail.com for technical questions or assistance running the program_
+_Please contact RebeccaZarsky@gmail.com for technical questions or assistance running the program._

 ## Technologies Used

-_This program utilizes HTML, CSS, Javascript, Sass, Bower, Node and Bootstrap_
+_This program utilizes HTML, CSS, Javascript, Sass, Bower, Node and Bootstrap._

 ## License

-*This program is licensed under the MIT license*
+*This program is licensed under the MIT license.*

 Copyright (c) 2016 **_Rebecca Allen_**